 And I know that cutting the boards yourself sounds like the opposite of a time saver, but let me explain.

-There are a few posts out there that recommend having the person at Lowes and Home Depot to cut the plywood for you.
+There are a few posts out there that recommend having the person at Lowes or Home Depot cut the plywood into planks for you.

-That sounds like it would save you tons of time since you’d be offloading the cutting on them, but we I wouldn’t recommend doing that.
+I know that sounds like it would save you tons of time, because you’re offloading the cutting on them, but we I wouldn’t recommend doing that.

 We’ve had home improvement stores cut the plywood for us on other projects in the past.